awsdocs/amazon-kinesis-data-analytics-developer-guide/doc_source/troubleshooting-chk-timeout.md

 + Your application has insufficient KPU provisioning\.
 For information about increasing application provisioning, see [Scaling](how-scaling.md)\.
 + Your application state size is too large\.
 You can monitor your application state size using the `lastCheckpointSize` metric\.
 + Your application's state data is unequally distributed between keys\.
 If your application uses the `KeyBy` operator, ensure that your incoming data is being divided equally between keys\.
 If most of the data is being assigned to a single key, this creates a bottleneck that causes failures\.
-+ Your application is dividing state data into too many keys\.
-Ensure that the number of keys your application uses does not exceed the number of allocated task slots\.
-For information about task slots, see [Application Resources](how-resources.md)\.
 + Your application is experiencing memory or garbage collection backpressure\.
 Monitor your application's `heapMemoryUtilization`, `oldGenerationGCTime`, and `oldGenerationGCCount` for spikes or steadily increasing values\.